atechsnob/GAMADV-XTD/README.md

 GAMADV-XTD is a rewrite/extension of Jay Lee's [GAM](https://github.com/jay0lee/GAM), without his efforts, this version wouldn't exist.

 # Documentation
-General GAM documentation is hosted in the [GitHub Wiki].
+Basic GAM documentation is hosted in the [GitHub Wiki].
 Documentation specifically for GAMADV-XTD is hosted in the [GitHub GAMADV-XTD Wiki] and in Gam*.txt files.

 # Mailing List / Discussion group
 The GAM mailing list / discussion group is hosted on [Google Groups].
 You can join the list and interact via email, or just post from the web itself.